TomohikoNakamura/jaCappella_corpus/index.md

 - copyright_of_lyric_writer: Copyright of the lyric writer of the original song
 - composer: Composer name of the original song in Japanese
 - copyright_of_composer: Copyright of the composer of the original song
+- arranger_in_en：Arranger name of the song of our corpus in English
-- arranger：Arranger name of the song of our corpus in Japanese
+- arranger_in_ja：Arranger name of the song of our corpus in Japanese
 - subset：Subset name
 - voice_part：Voice part name
 - singer_id: Singer identifier (ID)